What to Wear to Yoga

 If you're going to sweat but still want the extra coverage, opt for a light, breathable tank top.
 Look for moisture-wicking fabrics like Nike Dri-FIT.
 This will move sweat away from your body for quicker evaporation, helping you stay cool without feeling heavy even if you're dripping in sweat.

-Usually, yogis go sockless during class so that their feet can grip and connect to the mat during poses.
+Usually, people go sockless during class so that their feet can grip and connect to the mat during poses.
 But if your feet sweat, you may slip and slide on your yoga mat.
-If that's the case, you may need yoga socks.
+If that's the case, you might consider yoga socks.

 Nike Technology to Look For in Your Yoga Attire